yosuke-furukawa/Plack-Middleware-JSONParser/README.md

 JSONParser parses json to hash multivalue object. it substitute the multivalue object for "plack.request.body" when content-type is 'application/json' and request body has JSON.

-Most client side MVC frameworks use RESTFul requests.
-However Plack cannot handle the JSON in content body as Perl object.

 # LICENSE

 Copyright (C) Yosuke Furukawa.